A model for a large investor trading at market indifference prices. I: single-period case: Model

-where $x\in \mathbf{R}$ and $q\in\mathbf{R}^J$ are, respectively, the cash amount and the number of contingent claims acquired by the market makers from the investor.
-Here, $\ip{\cdot}{\cdot}$ denotes the Euclidean scalar product.
+where $\ip{\cdot}{\cdot}$ denotes the Euclidean scalar product and $x\in \mathbf{R}$ and $q\in\mathbf{R}^J$ stand for, respectively, the cash amount and the number of assets acquired by the market makers.
 Our model will assume that $\Sigma(x,q)$ is re-allocated among the market makers in the form of a Pareto optimal allocation.
 For this to be possible we have to impose